 The announcement means that NSW’s tax plan for foreign buyers will fall in the middle ground between that of Queensland and Victoria.

-Victorian Treasurer Curtis Pitt has recently announced that foreign buyers will face a stamp duty surcharge of 7% and a land tax surcharge of 1.5%
+Victorian Treasurer Curtis Pitt has recently announced that foreign buyers will face a stamp duty surcharge of 7% and a land tax surcharge of 1.5%, while Queensland Treasurer Curtis Pitt last week announced a stamp duty surcharge of 3% for foreign buyers in his state.

 “These new measures will ensure NSW’s property market continues to be an attractive destination for international investors while making sure that we are able to fund vital services into the future,” she said.